m4c0/leco.vim/README.md

 LECO™ and this plugin, feel free to open an issue or a pull-request to disable those via a global.
 I'll be more than glad to code it if someone **actually** uses all that shenanigans.

+## Settings

+* `g:LecoRunner` a FuncRef receiving the command as a parameter.
+Allows custom execution of leco apps/tools (ex: different shell, wrap new env variables, etc).